-The monitor port on your computer is not accessible when the computer is attached to the port replicator.
-Use the DVI-D or MONITOR port on the port replicator for connecting an external display.
+The monitor port, the HDMI output port, and the LAN port on your computer is not accessible when the computer is attached to the port replicator.
+Use the MONITOR port, the HDMI output port, or the LAN port on the port replicator for connection.

-- 1 Disconnect all peripherals and the AC adapter from the computer. - 2 Plug one end of the power cord (1) into the AC adapter (2) and the other end into an AC outlet. - 3 Plug the cable connected to the AC adapter (2) into the DC IN port (3) on the port replicator (4).
+- 1 Shut down the computer, close the LCD screen lid, and disconnect all peripheral devices and the AC adapter. - 2 Plug one end of the power cord (1) into the AC adapter (2) and the other end into an AC outlet. - 3 Plug the cable connected to the AC adapter (2) into the DC IN port (3) on the port replicator.